Free Shipping On Orders Above $75

 Allah says in the Qur’an: “Allah does not require of any soul more than what it can afford” (Surah Al-Baqarah 2:286).

-Don’t forget: These nights are about mercy, not pressure.
-Even if your worship feels imperfect, trust that Allah sees your striving.
-A tired mother whispering dua at midnight may be more beloved than someone performing long prayers without presence.
+Even if your worship feels imperfect, trust that Allah sees your struggle and sincerity.
+A tired mother whispering dua at midnight might be more beloved to Allah than someone performing long prayers without presence.

-Seeking Ajr in the Last 10 Nights of Ramadan With Hope, Not Pressure
+Seek Allah’s Reward in the Last 10 Nights of Ramadan with Hope, Not Pressure

-The last 10 Ramadan nights are an opportunity, not a test of endurance.
+The last 10 Ramadan nights are an opportunity for anyone who sincerely wishes to grow closer to Allah.
+It doesn’t matter if you can manage only a few minutes of dua, half an hour of prayer, or just dhikr while resting.
 Seek Laylatul Qadr with hope, sincerity, and balance.
 Focus on heartfelt duas for the last 10 nights of Ramadan.
-Protect yourself from spiritual burnout.
+Avoid mistakes that could lead to spiritual burnout.
 Make space for quiet moments with Allah.

 Laylatul Qadr is a night of forgiveness, mercy, and new beginnings.
 May Allah allow us to witness it and accept our efforts.
 Ameen.